levi770/web3-service/README.md

   "meta_data": "MetaDataDto"
 }
 ```
-- `"nft_number"`, qty of tokens to mint
+- `"nft_number"` is the quantity of tokens to mint.
-- `"mint_to"`, user's wallet address to mint token
+- `"mint_to"` is the user's wallet address to mint the token to.
-- `"asset_url"`, is a file key in AWS S3, it will be downloaded from S3 and uploaded to Pinata IPFS node and IPFS url will be setted to metadata object.
+- `"asset_url"` is a file key in AWS S3.
+It will be downloaded from S3 and uploaded to the Pinata IPFS node, and the IPFS URL will be set in the metadata object.
-- `"asset_type"`, `"image"` or 3d `"object"`
+- `"asset_type"` is either `"image"` or `"object"` for a 3D object.
-- `"meta_data"`, token metadata payload
+- `"meta_data"` is the token metadata payload.

 ### Whitelist options